olinrobotics/crawler/README.md

 ### How to Run Koda

-Currently, Koda is a tethered platform.
-The Arduino must be connected to a computer via USB in order to send commands, as the ROScore is run offboard of the Arduino.
+Currently, Koda has no onboard computer.
+The onboard microprocessor must be connected to a computer via XBee in order to send commands, as the ROScore is run offboard of the Arduino.

-1. Connect a USB cable between Koda and a laptop with ROS and the `crawler` repository set up.
+1. Connect an XBee radio USB breakout board to a laptop with ROS and the `crawler` repository set up.

 2. In a new terminal, launch a new roscore with the command `roscore`